Are Rawhide Bones Good for Dogs?

-Rawhide bones basically consist of the inner part of the hide of a bovine livestock.
-Rawhide bones are typically sold in pet stores as chew treats and they may come in different shapes and sizes.
-Rolls, twists, sticks, braids or hand-tied bones are just a few examples.
-Advertised for scraping away plaque, controlling the build-up of tartar, massaging gums, diminishing bad breath and entertaining the dog for hours, there are concealed risks all pet owners must be aware of when purchasing these apparently innocuous dental chews.
+Rawhide bones, which basically consist of the inner part of the hide of a bovine livestock, are typically sold in pet stores as chew treats, and they may come in different shapes and sizes.
+Rolls, twists, sticks, braids, or hand-tied bones are just a few examples.
+Although rawhide is advertised as a way of scraping away plaque, controlling the build-up of tartar, massaging gums, diminishing bad breath, and entertaining the dog for hours, there are concealed risks all pet owners must be aware of when purchasing these apparently innocuous dental chews.

 Signs a Dog May Have Swallowed Rawhide

-The first place the swallowed rawhide may get stuck is in the dog's trachea (windpipe).
+Trachea: The first place the swallowed rawhide may get stuck is in the dog's trachea (windpipe).
 If this is the case, you will notice your dog in distress, choking and drooling and often frantically attempting to remove the stuck piece with its paws.
-This is a life threatening condition and you should seek immediate emergency treatment.
+This is a life-threatening condition and you should seek immediate emergency treatment.

-Lower down the road, the rawhide may lodge in the dog's esophagus (basically, the tube connecting the mouth to the stomach) causing drooling and regurgitation shortly after eating.
-When regurgitation takes place, the dog will bring back up undigested food in large pieces and often in an oblong tubular shape.
+Esophagus: Lower down the road, the rawhide may lodge in the dog's esophagus (basically, the tube connecting the mouth to the stomach), causing drooling and regurgitation shortly after eating.
+When regurgitation takes place, the dog will bring back up undigested food in large pieces, often in an oblong tubular shape.

-Next, the swallowed rawhide may get lodged in the stomach, in the curvy areas of the intestine.
-Vomiting in dogs along with loss of appetite, and in some cases, diarrhea are a few symptoms affected dogs will encounter.
-They may also suffer from abdominal pain, assume a hunched up position and strain to defecate.
+Stomach and Intestines: Next, the swallowed rawhide may get lodged in the stomach, in the curvy areas of the intestine.
+Vomiting, loss of appetite, and possibly diarrhea are a few symptoms affected dogs will experience.
+They may also suffer from abdominal pain, assume a hunched-up position, and strain to defecate.

 How to Prevent Future Problems